jaga0707/CICD_Update/README.md

 # CICD_Update
-This is for practicing Git cicd too
+This is for practicing Git cicd too FB project